0ameyasr/Alcove/README.md

 # Alcove

+**Developer's Notice:** Several performance-related refactors (including re-writing the original backend) are being undertaken for this project.

 Alcove is a light-weight AI guided companion website that serves various purposes and allows for a multifaceted and personalized experience.
 It has a collection of chatbots, interfaces and various tools that can be used for info-tainment and productivity, also including brief exercises and mindfulness activities - an intellectual suite in itself.

 ## Gallery - Platform Highlights